- Politics and Social Issues

 Adults Ought to be Proper Role Models

-Generally, young people model the behaviors which they see in the adults around them and sadly, many adults display unacceptable behaviors such as lying, swearing, consuming alcohol, dealing or using illegal drugs, using violence as a means of solving problems, engaging in criminal activities, cheating in relationships, having poor work attitude, and the list goes on…
+Generally, young people model the behaviors which they see in the adults around them and sadly, many adults display unacceptable behaviors such as lying, swearing, consuming alcohol, using or trafficking illegal drugs, using violence as a means of solving problems, engaging in criminal activities, cheating in relationships, having poor work attitude, and the list goes on…

 Moreover, some of us adults are guilty of raising our children badly.
 The authoritarian method of parenting has given way to permissiveness – from one extreme to the next!
 Some parents neglect to lay down rules for their children with respect to acceptable behavior and allow the children to grow up believing that it is okay to be selfish, disrespectful, untidy, greedy, dishonest, cowardly etc. Morals and values are neither taught nor upheld.
 It is as if modern children are supposed to come with a manual which teaches them acceptable standards of behavior.